Avoid the three hazards that stall your growth

 If people can’t tell why you’re the better choice in 10 seconds, they default to price or a familiar brand.
 “We care more” isn’t a differentiator.
 A clear difference is visible, provable, and hard to copy.

-• Name your unique mechanism—the way you get results—and put it front and centre.
+• Name your unique method: the way you get results.
+Put it front and centre of your external communications and backend delivery system.

 • State your category, promise, and proof in one line: “We [do X] for [who] so they get [outcome] in [timeframe], using [named method].”